Edgar-Donk/edgar-donk.github.io/README.md

 Now would be a good a time as any to inspect what ttkthemes has to offer.
 Apart from the interface to python most is written in
 TCL scripting language.
 We can take stock of the themes on offer, most work with gif images, that are used as substitutes for the border part of the relevant widget.
-Almost all ttkthemes use one of the 4 common themes as a parent, clam is the most popular, although if you were to use a ttktheme it would be difficult to tell which theme is the parent.
+Almost all ttkthemes use one of the 4 common themes as a parent, clam is the most popular, although if you were to use a ttktheme it would be hard to tell which theme is the parent without inspecting the code.
 It is interesting to note that Aquativo uses coded images, whereas the black theme has no images.
 Three themes use png images, but these are only usable with tkinter 8.6 and above.
-Finally most images are about 30 by 30 pixels, with corners of one or three pixels radius.
+Finally most images are quite small, about 30 by 30 pixels, with corners of one or three pixels radius.

 If you want to modify the gif images in an image editor there should be no great problem, provided you do not try converting to another format and back again.
 Use the image editor for small simple changes.
 When checking out or modifying an image pixel by pixel using PIL
-(Pillow) remember that gif only has 256 colours - so the rgb and hsv values you see in your image editor are for your convenience - it would probably be better to use png from the outset.
+(Pillow) remember that gif only has 256 colours, requiring special programming, it would probably be better to use png from the outset.
+The rgb and hsv values for gif images you see in your image editor are for your convenience.

 If you were to install ttkthemes it is easy to switch between the normal themes and ttkthemes.
 Running the standard ttk Style module excludes ttkthemes, however if you load up ttkthemes with the following script:-